oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 {"name":"Tims Shop","alive":true,"frozen":false}
 ```
-Of course there is time delay from the change being visible in the pod to the Helidon framework doing it's scan to detect the change and reloading the config, so yu may have to issue the curl command a few times to see when the change has fully propogated.
+Of course there is time delay from the change being visible in the pod to the Helidon framework doing it's scan to detect the change and reloading the config, so you may have to issue the curl command a few times to see when the change has fully propogated.
 We've shown how to change the config in helidon using config maps, but the same principle woudl apply if you were using secrets and modified those (though there isn't really a usable secret editor in the dashboard)